 - Submit an Awareness Questionnaire to Registration Services before application deadline (electronic submission only).

 - Enclose the Saskatchewan Polytechnic application fee with the application

 All transcripts submitted in support of your application must be sent directly from the educational institution to Saskatchewan Polytechnic Registration Services prior to the Phase 1 deadline date.

 Important: Applicants must ensure the Career Investigation Report (PDF format) and Awareness Questionnaire submitted by email clearly identifies the applicant name Saskatchewan Polytechnic ID and the program they applied for in the subject line.

-- Interviews are usually scheduled mid-April.
+- Interviews are usually scheduled early to mid-April.

 - Registration Services will send Letters of Offer to successful Phase 2 applicants by mid-May.